ZiweiXU/LENSR/README.md

 This repository accompanies the paper "Embedding Symbolic Knowledge into Deep Networks" (NeurIPS 2019).

+To replicate the experiments in the paper, clone and run with the NeurIPS2019 state:
+`git clone -b NeurIPS2019 github.com/ZiweiXU/LENSR .`
+We have modified the code since then.

 ## Required libraries
 1. Install Anaconda from [https://www.anaconda.com/]
 2. Install all required python packages: `conda env create -f environment.yml`